Emder-0311/learngit/readme.txt

 Git stracks changes.
 Git tracks changes of files.
 Creating new branch branch is quick.
-Creating a new branch is quick AND simple.
+Creating a new branch is quick AND simple..